privacyint/appdata-environment-desktop/README.md

 ### hostapd (2.6) (`Disabled`)

 hostapd is a configurable 802.11 (Wireless LAN) daemon, it allows wireless devices to be configured in a number of ways.
-In this toolset it is disabled by default as I don't know what WLAN controller you are using, it does however have a sane default configuration setup and can be easily enabled.
+In this toolset it is disabled by default as we don't know what WLAN controller you are using, it does however have a sane default configuration setup and can be easily enabled.

 ### iptables (1.8.2)